 After a collaborative process involving many stakeholders, we are proud to share our refreshed identity.
 We’ve arrived at a simplified way to present our collective mission that captures our aspirations and core philosophy.

 At Cornell Atkinson, we catalyze extraordinary change.
 We do it by making vital connections among diverse collaborators.
 We foster creative collisions that provoke large-scale, long-term change by teaming Cornell researchers, faculty, and students with government agencies, for-profit businesses, nonprofits, and nongovernmental organizations (NGOs).
 We believe that our multidisciplinary consortium model makes us singularly well-positioned to address the integrated systems—including food, water, health, economics, and energy—that unite us all.

 We look forward to sharing our new look and feel with you over the coming months and working together to transform sustainability public opinion, products, practices, and policies.

 The Francis J. DiSalvo Director

-All individuals and teams receiving funding from the center are required to acknowledge Cornell Atkinson support in published materials, posters, talks, and presentations that are related to the funded project.
-If approached by media for a quote or story, please mention your Cornell Atkinson affiliation.
-It may not always be included, but it will help to build awareness.
+All individuals and teams receiving funding from the center are required to acknowledge Cornell Atkinson’s support in published materials, posters, talks, and presentations related to the funded project.
+If approached by media for a quote or story, please mention your Cornell Atkinson affiliation to help build awareness.